Combine GA4 and GSC Data in Looker Studio

 You need to:

-• Have a zoomed-out view of all of your pages and analyze how they are doing SEO-wise and engagement-wise.
+• Have a zoomed-out view of all of your pages and analyze how they are doing SEO-wise and engagement-wise – together!

 • Track user engagement along with ranking data to derive insights for page optimizations.

-Out of 100s of website pages, you can only get these types of pages from the report like the one we’re going to create in Looker studio below.
+Out of 100s of website pages, you can get insights like the above from the report like the one we’re going to create below.

 Enters Looker studio